 Treatment and Prevention

 There's no cure for narcolepsy, but symptoms can be brought under control with medications.
 Medications called nervous system stimulants, which include amphetamines such as dextroamphetamine* and methylphenidate, are commonly used.
-Modafinil, another medication that helps to keep a person awake, may also be used.
+Modafinil, pitolisant, and solriamfetol are other medications that may be used to help to keep a person awake.

-Symptoms of cataplexy, sleep paralysis, and hypnagogic phenomena may be treated with tricyclic antidepressants (e.g., imipramine, desipramine) or selective serotonin reuptake inhibitors (e.g., fluoxetine, sertraline).
-Cataplexy may also be treated with sodium oxybate, but because of potential abuse, this medication is tightly regulated in Canada.
+Symptoms of cataplexy, sleep paralysis, and hypnagogic phenomena may be treated with tricyclic antidepressants (e.g., imipramine, desipramine, clomipramine), venlafaxine, or selective serotonin reuptake inhibitors (e.g., fluoxetine, sertraline).
+Sodium oxybate can be used for people who have cataplexy and narcolepsy, but because of potential abuse, this medication is tightly regulated in Canada.

 Good sleep habits can also help with narcolepsy.
 Your doctor may suggest that you: